citp/privacy-policy-historical/k/ke/ken/kenmore.com.md

-> *The following text is extracted and transformed from the kenmore.com privacy policy that was archived on 2013-06-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130604235648id_/http%3A//www.kenmore.com/privacypolicy/nb-100000000410504%3FadCell%3DWF) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kenmore.com privacy policy that was archived on 2013-12-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131203184610id_/http%3A//www.kenmore.com/privacypolicy/nb-100000000410504%3FadCell%3DWF) for the most accurate reproduction.*

 # Kenmore

 ### privacy policy

-**Effective October 26, 2011:**
+**Effective June 28, 2013:**

   * What Type of Information Do We Collect?
   * What Information Do We Share and with Whom?